Dartmoor Pony

 Origins

-The first Dartmoor reference appeared in 1012, and much later this pony was instrumental to tin mines who used them to transporting product.
-Once they had outlived their usefulness, farmers took some of them but most of them were set free.
+The first Dartmoor reference appeared in 1012 and much later this pony was instrumental to tin mines which used them to transporting product.
+Once they had outlived their usefulness farmers took some of them, but most of them were set free.

-These animals are still bred on the Moors like they have always been, and dealing with harsh climate conditions has created a rugged & surefooted animal.
+These animals are still bred on the Moors like they have always been and dealing with harsh climate conditions has created a rugged and surefooted animal.
+Today, according to the DAD-IS this breed is at risk and as of 2021 there were 165 of them left.

 Features